Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/02-Diversity-tackled-with-R.md

     Go to [https://rstudio.cloud/](https://rstudio.cloud/) and follow Get Started for Free.
 We recommend signing up with your Google account if you use one.
 2. Follow the link to the [cloud-span-metagenomics](https://posit.cloud/content/5663744) project.
     Open the project we have set up: [cloud-span-metagenomics](https://posit.cloud/content/5663744).
 You'll get a message saying "Deploying project".
 This will take a few seconds.
-3. Make your own copy of the project
-    At the top of the Screen there is a message asking you if you want to Save a permanent copy.
-You do!
-4. Open `analysis.R` from the Files pane on the bottom right of the display.
+3. Open `analysis.R` from the Files pane on the bottom right of the display.

 ### Start the Analysis